-Once you've found another tenant and you're both happy with each other's property:
+Once you've found another resident and you're both happy with each other's property:

 We'll need to check some details before agreeing to the exchange.
 These include:

 We'll let you know in writing if the above checks are satisfactory and both landlords agree to the exchange.
-You and the other tenant will need to sign important documents before moving.
+You and the other resident will need to sign important documents electronically before moving.

 Make sure you:

-Our conditions will apply to the tenant you're planning to exchange homes with.
-We may visit their property.
+Our conditions will apply to the resident you're planning to exchange homes with.
+We may complete a virtual visit to their property.
 We won't:

-Both tenants are responsible for making sure they leave their properties in a safe condition.
+Both residents are responsible for making sure they leave their properties in a safe condition.
 You will not be entitled to compensation for any improvements you have made to your property.

 You'll normally keep similar tenancy rights if: